 echo 'linuxize' | tr 'l-n' 'w-z'

-tr will replace all characters that are not in SET1.
+tr replaces all characters that are not in SET1.

 echo 'linuxize' | tr -c 'li' 'xy'

-As you may have noticed the output has one more visible character than the input.
+As you may have noticed, the output above has one more visible character than the input.
 This is because the

 \n that is also replaced with

 y.
 To echo a string without a new line, use the

 --delete) option tells

 tr to delete characters specified in SET1.
 When deleting characters without squeezing, specify only one set.